What happens on the day?

 Surgery may be necessary to stabilise the joint ensuring that it stays in place.
 There are numerous techniques that may be used including joint reconstruction or the use of implants.
 After surgery the animal usually will be weight bearing quite quickly.

 This is usually associated with some form of trauma usually to the lower part of the joint.

-It may be possible to fix without surgery by placing the animal under a short general anesthetic and manipulation the bones back into place.
-A splint is then applied for approximately two weeks to keep it in place and allow the tendons and ligaments to heal.
+It may be possible to fix without surgery by placing the animal under a short general anaesthetic and manipulate the bones back into place.
+A splint is then applied for approximately two weeks to keep it in place to allow the tendons and ligaments to heal.

 Luxating patella surgery

 This is a painful condition of the dog’s knee where the knee cap slips out of its groove in the dog’s knee.